 The Yin Yang Theory

-In Chinese traditional medicine, these elements can be used to represent an organ and medicinal herb.
-A traditional Chinese medicine doctor can decide on which medicinal herb can be used to treat a problematic organ based on the elements that the organ and herb is represented with.
-Take for an example the lungs.
-The lungs in Chinese medicine are represented with the element metal.
+In Chinese traditional medicine, these wu xing elements can be used to represent an organ and medicinal herb.
+A traditional Chinese medicine doctor can decide on which medicinal herb can be used to treat a problematic organ based on the elements that the organ and herb are represented with.
+For example, the lungs in Chinese medicine are represented with the element metal.
 The herbs in Chinese medicine are represented with tastes complementary to the elements.
-The tastes of the herb can be categorized into salty, sweet, bitter, pungent and sour.
-The herbs with pungent taste such as agarwood, tangerine peel, and wild mint, are represented by the metal elements therefore believed to be effective in treating lung problems.
+The tastes of the herb can be categorized into salty, sweet, bitter, pungent, and sour.
+The herbs with a pungent taste such as agarwood, tangerine peel, and wild mint, are represented by the metal elements, therefore, believed to be effective in treating lung problems.